-Since it was launched in 2013, Apache Spark has become the leading tool for data scientists to work with large datasets.
+Since it was launched in 2013, Apache Spark has become the leading tool for data engineers to work with large datasets.

-The Acceldata platform has a Spark integration and provides a convenient dashboard that enables data scientists to observe and manage streaming Spark data.
-This is a major advantage for data scientists, but it’s also important for them to understand typical use cases and how Spark operates in practice.
+The Acceldata platform has a Spark integration and provides a convenient dashboard that enables data engineers to observe and manage streaming Spark data.
+This is a major advantage for data engineers, but it’s also important for them to understand typical use cases and how Spark operates in practice.

 Apache Spark - Origins and Purpose

 At a high level, Spark is a unified analytics engine for large-scale data processing.
-Data scientists incorporate Spark into their applications to rapidly query, analyze, and transform data at scale.
+Data engineers incorporate Spark into their applications to rapidly query, analyze, and transform data at scale.

 To understand the context, consider that the goal of the original Spark project was to keep the benefits of Hadoop MapReduce’s scalable, distributed, fault-tolerant processing framework, while making it more efficient and easier to use.